 You might be curious about how much sugar is permitted on a ketogenic diet.
-After all, sugar is a major no-no on keto.
-But is sugar the enemy of keto?
-And if so, how much should you be avoiding?
+After all, refined sugar, just like table sugar, is a major no-no on keto because sugar is a carb.

 We'll also outline some tips for eating a keto diet that includes sugar to stay on track while enjoying your favorite foods.

-What is Keto?
+What is keto?

-The diet is based on the principle that if your body burns fat for energy, you don't need to eat many carbohydrates.
+The diet is based on the principle that you don't need to eat many carbohydrates if your body burns fat for energy.

-For example, you can enjoy small fruit as long as you stay within your daily carb allotment.
+For example, you can enjoy small fruits within your daily carbohydrate allotment.
 And sweets such as cheesecake and cake don't count as net carbs, so they're perfectly acceptable on keto.

-It's also worth noting that keto isn't just for people looking to lose weight; it has many other benefits, including reducing inflammation and improving mental clarity and focus.
+It's also worth noting that keto, which aims to limit grams of carbs and sugar, is a carb and isn't just for people wanting to lose weight; it can reduce inflammation and improve mental clarity and focus.

 The keto diet and sugar

-The keto diet is a high-fat, low-carb eating plan that can aid in weight loss.
-While no set amount of sugar is allowed on the keto diet, many people restrict their intake to fewer than 20 grams daily.
+Although no set amount of sugar is permitted on the keto diet, many people restrict their intake, including table sugar and refined sugar, to fewer than 20 grams of carbs daily.